Undergraduate Study - Frequently asked questions

 Do I have to choose my field of study in the application?

 You have to indicate the major that you are primarily interested in, in the “General” section of the Common Application.
-However, you will have the two semesters following your matriculation at Jacobs University to declare your major.
+However, you will have the two semesters following your matriculation at Constructor University to declare your major.